 Joseph Smith enjoyed friendship with a European Jew named Alexander Ncibaur who was well-versed in the standard teachings of Kabbalah.
 It is believed that he possibly possessed an unusually large collection of Kabbalistic books and manuscripts.

-But again, Lectures on faith and the Book of Abraham emerged long before that time, during the Kirtland years.
+But again, Lectures on faith and the Book of Abraham emerged long before the Nauvoo years.
+They took place during the earlier Kirtland years.

 Based on a very cursory comparison of content between the Emerald Tablet and the Book of Abraham and Lectures on Faith, I personally feel that the truth brought forth by Joseph Smith in its various forms is of ancient and divine origin.